 An SCW student who has achieved a passing grade in a course may not retake it.
-In exceptional cases, the dean of a school may permit a student to retake the course provided the student has not taken a more advanced course in the subject.
-If repetition is allowed, the original grade remains on the record and counts in the cumulative GPA.
+In exceptional cases, the dean of a school may permit a student who has received a D to retake the course provided the student has not taken a more advanced course in the subject after receiving the D. If repetition is allowed, the original grade remains on the record and counts in the cumulative GPA.